sebaslogen/resaca/resacahilt/README.md

 Here are some sample use cases reported by the users of this library:

+- 📃📄 Multiple instances of the same type of ViewModel in a screen with a **view-pager**.
+This screen will have multiple sub-pages that use the same ViewModel class with different ids.
+For example, a screen of holiday destinations with multiple pages and each page with its own `HolidayDestinationViewModel`.
 - ❤️ Isolated and stateful UI components like a **favorite button** that are widely used across the screens.
 This `FavoriteViewModel` can be very small, focused and only require an id to work without affecting the rest of the screen's UI and state.